aicjanelia/LLSM/docs/pipeline/config.md

 This optional section determines the naming convention for output files.
 It defaults to false if the section is not provided.
 To learn more see [File Organization](https://aicjanelia.github.io/LLSM/pipeline/bdv_save.html).

 ## Individual Modules
 Individual modules are requested by adding their own section to the JSON file.
-The [example json file](#example-configjson) requests cropping, deskewing, deconvolution, and the generation of MIP files.
+The [example json file](#example-configjson) requests flatfield correction, cropping, deskewing, deconvolution, and the generation of MIP files.
 More details on the parameters for each are provided in the discussion of each module, but a high-level overview is provided here.
-If all modules are requested, they are run in the order of `crop > deskew > decon`, with mips created at each stage as appropriate.
+If all modules are requested, they are run in the order of `flatfield > crop > deskew > decon`, with MIPs created at each stage as described in [MIP](https://aicjanelia.github.io/LLSM/mip/mip.html).

+### _flatfield_
+To use the flatfield correction, paths to an average darkfield image and one normalized flatfield image per channel must be included in the paths section.
+These inputs are described further in [Flatfield Inputs](https://aicjanelia.github.io/LLSM/flatfield/flatfield.html#flatfield-inputs).
+Adding the paths does not enable this module; the module is enabled by adding a flatfield section with the image bit-depth.

 ### _crop_
 For each side of the image that cropping is desired, the number of pixels to remove from that side is a parameter.
 For example, `"cropTop": 10` removes 10 pixels from the top of the image.
 Any sides that are not provide are assumed to be zero.
 Other optional parameters are described further in [Cropping]().